Panchanan Barma: Literary works

 He wrote different short stories and poems in Kamtapuri language.
 A few of them are Naadim Poramaniker Patha, Jagannathi Bila, Kamatabihari Sahitya etc. He started a monthly magazine Kshatriya for the Rajbanshi people.
 In order to protect women, he also wrote an inflammatory poem in Kamtapuri language, named Dangdhori Mao (mother, with the power to protect).

 Later life and legacy

 Cooch Behar king always opposed the Kshatriya Movement and never cooperated with the Kshatriya Samiti.
 They also tried to disrupt different Milankshetras within the Cooch Behar state.
 In 1926, Panchanan was banished from the Cooch Behar state.
 It was also ordered that he would not be able to enter Cooch Behar state without special permission.
 He died in Kolkata on 9 September 1935.
 In 2012, the West Bengal government has established a university, named Cooch Behar Panchanan Barma University, for higher education.
 The name of the university commemorates his legacy.
+He died in Kolkata on 9 September 1935.

-On 1st December, 2020, the Government of West Bengal declared school holiday on the birthday of Panchanan Barma, stating:
+On 1 December 2020, the Government of West Bengal declared school holiday on the birthday of Panchanan Barma, stating: